How to Rebuild Honda CBR 600RR Front Brake Calipers

 PRO TIP: It should only take a couple of small bursts of pressure.
 Keep your fingers away from the pistons, as the compressed air drives them out with a force that can cause injuries.

 Step 7.
-Use brake cleaner to clean the pistons once they’re removed.
+Use brake cleaner and a rag to clean the pistons once they’re removed.

 NOTE: Arrange the pistons so you can remember where they go, as the top and bottom pistons are of slightly different sizes.